 Once your website has been redesigned and optimized, it’s time to take your efforts off-site.
 This means improving your social profiles and page ranking so that you increase your organic traffic.

 Continue to use Analytics so that you can make any necessary changes to your social media marketing campaign and your off-site SEO efforts.
-Combined, you should get a lot of click-through traffic that results in greater sales, subscriptions, or engagement on your content.
+Combined, you should get a lot of click-through traffic that results in greater sales, subscriptions, or engagement with your content.

 Optimizing your online store means ensuring that your website attracts users, convinces them to stay, and is so easy to use that the very same users have no problem finding products they like and checking out with them.